 During the 1990's philanthropic events have included working with the Village Health Care Center in Spring Branch, providing them with seasonal decorations, cosmetics and items for their occupational therapy group, and holding an annual Christmas party for them.
 Likewise, we have helped with the Mission of Yahweh Easter Egg Hunt, participated in the annual Alzheimer's Walk, and held a Book Wrap at Christmastime each year to raise money for Alzheimer's research.

 The money-raiser for the Houston Sigma Kappa Foundation through the 90's consisted of selling tickets for the Houston Livestock Show and Rodeo.
 Each year, the Foundation has been able to acquire excellent tickets for the opening night of the rodeo and then sell each ticket for a profit of $2.50/ticket.

-In the 2000's, we shifted our fundraising efforts for the Foundation to working a beverage cart at the Shell Houston Open.
+In the 2000's, we shifted our fundraising efforts for the Foundation to working a beverage cart at the Houston Open.
+Golf Tournament.
 We continue this effort now.

 Carol Beth Ivory